Best Dice Games NZ — Craps, Sic Bo & More

 Dice game FAQs

-Yes—reputable casinos use tested RNG software for digital tables and licensed studios for live dealer games.
-Still, stick to trusted operators and always read the rules for bet payouts.
+Yes, reputable NZ-facing casinos use independently tested RNG software for digital tables and licensed studios (Evolution, Pragmatic Play) for live dealer craps.
+Stick to casinos with recognised licences (MGA, UKGC, Curaçao) and check the published payout rules for each bet type before playing.

 What's the easiest dice game for beginners?